rcrowther/django-tml/README.md

 ## TML Intro
+It would take pages of specification to cover the ins and outs of TML.
+But here is a short into to this reduced version.

+Unlike several text-markup languages, TML does not aim to be 'invisible' to readers.
+It aims to be robust.
+Two results of robustness---within it's defined scope of typeography (ok, is that a cheat?)
+TML never needs to be escaped, and can give useful error messages.
+Sub-aims are to be fast to type (you only ever use top keyboard chars for shortcut cases), and memorable (I hate wasting time relearning markup).

 TML output usually paragraphs everything.

-It would take pages of spec to cover the ins and outs of TML.
-But here is a short into to this reduced version.

-Control codes are placed hard left in text.
+Block control codes are placed hard left in text.
 These are followed by a tagname, then closed by a repetition of the control code.
 These 'block' codes correspond to HTML 'structural' tags,

     #div
     This is inside the div